cwilburn-dev/INFO698Capstone/Project_Log.md

 ## Week 14 (Nov 21 - Nov 27)

 ### 11/27/25 (12 hours)
-- 10am-2:30pm: Finally resolved a display issue in my Timeline; that one had been bothering me for a couple of weeks and after several attempts to locate the source, it's finally fixed.
+- 10am-2:30pm: Finally resolved a display issue in my timeline; that one had been bothering me for a couple of weeks and after several attempts to locate the source, it's finally fixed.
 - 7pm-10pm: Additional work on writing descriptions.
 - 12am-2:30am: Continued writing and revising analysis for app.
 Almost done at this point with a first pass through all sections.
 Will need to review and revise again once first pass is done.